 At first, I set to add 10 new sentences each day, play each review twice, and not play any English audio.
 I would check the translations and transcriptions the second time I hear a new sentence (I tried my best to understand it on my own the first time), then I no longer looked at the screen unless I needed to refresh my memory.

-I had turned off the English prompts, because I thought the best way to learn was to immerse in the target language as much as possible.
+I had turned off the English prompts because I thought the best way to learn was to immerse in the target language as much as possible.
 I started to realize that there was an issue with this.
-I was parroting the Canotense, but I was never forced to generate the sentence on my own.
+I was parroting the Cantonese, but I was never forced to generate the sentence on my own.
 When I tried speaking Cantonese it took me a long time to understand or generate sentences.

 I decided that, even though I’m reluctant to add English into my routine, hearing a sentence in English as a prompt does not trigger too much brain activity.
 It is worth the tradeoff for me to have a way to force myself to generate the sentence instead of parroting it.
 My thinking was reinforced by this article from Glossika.
 It made the Glossika sessions take a bit more effort, but they are still reasonable to do while driving or other things where my ears are available.

 I try to understand without reading at first, but I eventually check the characters that are being used for each sound.
 Coming from learning Japanese, I find that having the characters really helps with the memorization while using this tool.
 I have a picture in my mind for each sound, and many of the characters are used in several words.
 Checking the characters allows me to make connections and avoid false connections.
 I’m not sure what the experience would be like learning without a related language background, but I feel like having experience with Chinese characters is a huge advantage.
 Of course, even if sometimes similar, none of the pronunciation is the same, and often words with the same characters as Japanese have different meanings.
 I think the advantage of knowing Japanese when learning Cantonese may be similar to the advantage of knowing English when learning Spanish, where there are many cognates to help jog your memory.